alexwillman/Project1-GNS3-Mid-Size-Company-Network/10-infrastructure-services-configuration.md

 ## Configuring Ubuntu-Admin-PC

-The Ubuntu-Admin-PC will need to be configured with a permanent static IP address to verify the services configured in this section and chrony NTP installed.
+The Ubuntu-Admin-PC will need to be configured with a permanent static IP address to verify the services configured in this section and have chrony NTP installed.

-### Configure a hostname

 Log into Ubuntu-Admin-PC using the default credentials: